liborty/random/README.md

     {  println!("Dice roll sequence: {}", stringv(&vx)) };
 ```

-This example illustrated the use of enum type `Rv`, used for vector of random numbers.
+This example illustrates the use of enum type `Rv`, used for vector of random numbers.
 As can be seen, its variants are extracted in the same way as from `Rnum`.
-(The helper function `stringv` from module `secondary.rs` converted the extracted vector to a String to facilitate its printing).
 Of course, Rv type object (unextracted) would print as it is.

 There is also enum type `Rvv` for returning vectors of vectors of random numbers: